sajayantony/me/README.md

 * <a rel="me" href="https://hachyderm.io/@sajay">hachyderm.io/@sajay</a>
 * [Twitter: sajaya](https://twitter.com/sajaya)

-> Credit of format for this page - https://github.com/vbatts
+> Credit for the format of this page - https://github.com/vbatts